ryukirisame/learningjs/execution-context.md

 ### An important question
 #### If DER enforces TDZ, then what about the variable environment of a function?
 Its environment record uses DER too.
-But all the vars go inside variable environment, but they don't have TDZ.
+But all the `vars` go inside variable environment, but `vars` don't have TDZ.

 A Declarative Environment Record is a general-purpose structure.
 It can store different kinds of bindings:
 1. Lexical bindings (let/const)